 Dishonesty.
-Dishonesty is both a sin and a violation of the rules of Roanoke Bible College.
-A student suspected or accused of academic dishonesty will be approached by his or her teacher; if a student is judged guilty of dishonesty, he or she will be warned that a second offense will result in suspension or dismissal from the College.
+Dishonesty is both a sin and a violation of the rules of Mid-Atlantic Christian University.
+A student suspected or accused of academic dishonesty will be approached by his or her teacher; if a student is judged guilty of dishonesty, he or she will be warned that a second offense may result in suspension or dismissal from the University.
 Any work on which it is judged that the student was dishonest will be nullified; this may result in failure of the course.
-The teacher will inform the Vice President for Academic Affairs; the VPAA will notify the College faculty.
+The teacher will inform the Vice President for Academic Affairs; the VPAA will notify the University faculty.